Studsministern/1DT305-Applied-IoT-Project/README.md

 `main.py` is where most of the code is.
 It contains all setup and measuring of sensors.
 It uses functions from `lib/wifi.py` to connect to and disconnect from Wi-Fi, and functions from `lib/mqtt.py` to connect to, publish to and disconnect from Adafruit IO.

-The program itself is in a very long loop, which looks very complicated.
-However, it is actually quite simple.
+The program itself is in a very long loop.
+However, each step is quite simple.
 The first step of the loop is connecting to Wi-Fi and the MQTT broker (Adafruit IO).
 The onboard LED blinks three times after connecting to Wi-Fi, and three times after connecting to the MQTT broker:

 https://github.com/Studsministern/1DT305-Applied-IoT-Project/blob/1c357c3f17382f9b52a02110dce34a8df8242877/src/main.py#L82-L98